mozilla-services/merino-py/docs/intro.md

 Merino in Firefox and lists the endpoints for the service in Production, State and Dev.

-[ops.md - Configuring Merino - Operations][3] describes configuration management
-of the project, Dynaconf setup, and the configuration of the HTTP server, logging, metrics, Remote Settings, and Sentry.

 [data.md - Data, Metrics, Logging][4] describes all metrics and logs.

 [dev/index.md - Basic Developer Docs][5] describes basics of working on Merino.